-Once the One Day in Reykjavik Day Trip is over, we’ll head back to Reykjavik for dinner.
+Once the trip is over, we’ll head back to Reykjavik for dinner.
 Iceland is definitely a pricey country, so be advised that any meal out is likely to set you back a pretty penny.
 But that pretty penny is worth it if you can head down to Sushi Social and gorge on their 7 Course Icelandic feast.
 Sushi Social claims to use Japanese and South American techniques on local Icelandic ingredients.

 “Oh not another Japanese-South American-Icelandic fusion restaurant,” I thought.
 “Oh well, if I simply must.”
 But perhaps you are not as jaded as I am Internet Stranger, so let’s promise to enjoy…

 This patriotic shot is filled with the Icelandic national drink, Brennivin.
 As far as I can tell, it is a kind of vodka flavored with caraway and it tastes like…vodka flavored with caraway.
 According to Wikipedia, you traditionally drink it during the holiday of Þorrablót, and I don’t know what Þorrablót is but I intend to start celebrating it as often as possible just so I can have an excuse to say Þorrablót.

 Some of you may be familiar with puffins because they are the cutest little birds in the whole wide world.
 But in Iceland, they’re what’s for dinner.
 At Sushi Social, they are served smoked with blueberries and goat cheese.
 They had a rich, gamey flavor that I found extremely addictive, especially with the sour goat cheese and sweet blueberries.

 I never have a problem eating animals that are cute.
 My grandfather came from a family of farmers, and I remembered my mother telling me stories about the family pet pig, Pygmalion.
 (Pretty sure Pygmalion got eaten one day, is the moral of that story.)